MuhammedZohaib/My-Second-Brain/Probability and Statistics/Statistics.md

 # Statistics:
-The branch of mathematical science that deals with the collection of data, organization of data, summerization of data, presentation of data and analysis of data under the face of uncertainity to make inference about any phenomenon is know as Statistics.
+The branch of mathematical science that deals with the collection of data, organization of data, summerization of data, presentation of data and analysis of data under the face of uncertainty to make inference about any phenomenon is know as Statistics.

 Statistics facts and numbers.